Support our work by becoming our Patron! Learn More

 5. Baking And Roasting

-BAKING is the cooking of a food with dry heat around what you're cooking.
-Oven baking is a form of the delivering heat evenly on all sides of a food base so that all parts of that food are cooking simultaneously.
+BAKING is the cooking of food with dry heat around what you’re cooking.
+Oven baking is a form of delivering heat evenly on all sides of a food base so that all parts of that food are cooking simultaneously.
 This is in contrast to roasting, in which a lower temperature is used and the term baking includes different kinds of food aside from meat.

 ROASTING, on the other hand, is the practice of cooking meats at sufficiently high temperatures that the browning process is greatly expedited on the surface.
 This is possibly due to the amount of protein found in the meat and amino acids, but also due to the fats there.
 There are fewer sugars than, say, in a piece of cake, but they react at high temperatures to cause the wonderful scent of browning.

 Boiling water reaches a maximum temperature of 212°F, the closer you are to that temperature, the more agitated the food becomes.
 This results in food becoming broken and unattractive.
 For this reason, the food is hardly ever boiled.
-Instead of being pulled out of the boiling e-mail, it is simmered at a lower temperature, or steamed at a higher one.
+Instead of being pulled out of the boiling e-mail, it is simmered at a lower temperature or steamed at a higher one.

 STEAMING of foods can reach higher cooking temperatures without the agitation of boiling.
-The use of steam under pressure makes it possible to even reach the cooking temperatures used in deep frying and baking.
+The use of steam under pressure makes it possible to reach the cooking temperatures used in deep frying and baking.

 Steaming under pressure can attain exceedingly high temperatures since there is no air on board the appliance.
-On the flip side, too much pressure is detrimental when you're wanting to cook because the food is too compressed.
+On the flip side, too much pressure is detrimental when you want to cook because the food is too compressed.
 Lower pressure is observed most often.
 One of the drawbacks is that, in a commercial steamer, it is challenging to observe the food as you are cooking so overcooking might be likely.

-Conclusion: Controlling the distribution of the heat necessary for food preparation is an absolute requirement of successful cooking.
+Controlling the distribution of the heat necessary for food preparation is an absolute requirement of successful cooking.
 Accurate application of this control results in exceptional, delicious food.
 When this quality isn't maintained, all other efforts are squandered.